Terrence Cody: Baltimore Ravens

 In his professional debut, a preseason game against the Carolina Panthers, Cody had a solid performance, finishing with five tackles (four solo).
 His most impressive play came in the first half, when he tackled DeAngelo Williams single-armed for a loss while holding off Panthers center Ryan Kalil with the other.
 On November 21, he made his first official start, debuting against the Carolina Panthers at Bank of America Stadium.
-Unlike his preseason performance, he was criticized for his poor performance from fans and head coach John Harbaugh.
+Unlike his preseason performance, he was criticized for his poor performance from fans.
 During a play, the Panthers offensive lineman pushed Cody out of the way, allowing Mike Goodson to have a 45-yard run.
 Cody finished the game without any tackles, as the Ravens defense allowed 120 rushing yards.
 As a rookie in 2010, Cody played 13 games with 13 tackles.

 In the 2011 off-season, the team parted ways with their long-time starting defensive tackle Kelly Gregg.
 Cody spent the entire 2011 season as a full-time starter, registering 34 tackles and helping lead the Ravens defense to be ranked 2nd in the league against the run, ranked 3rd overall.
-In 2011, Cody eventually started all 16 games as the 3-4 type defensive tackle and finished the year with 39 tackles and 1 pass defended.
+In 2011, Cody eventually started all 16 games as the 3–4 type defensive tackle and finished the year with 39 tackles and 1 pass defended.

-With the acquiring of Ma'ake Kemoeatu in the off-season, Cody's playing time was limited after a rough preseason and the Ravens using a 3-4 type defense.
+With the acquiring of Ma'ake Kemoeatu in the off-season, Cody's playing time was limited after a rough preseason and the Ravens using a 3–4 type defense.
 In 15 games (3 starts) of 2012, Cody made 25 tackles with 3 passes defended.
-With the Ravens clinching an AFC North title on a 10-6 record, the team eventually won Super Bowl XLVII 34-31 against the San Francisco 49ers, giving Cody his first NFL championship title.
+With the Ravens clinching an AFC North title on a 10–6 record, the team eventually won Super Bowl XLVII 34–31 against the San Francisco 49ers, giving Cody his first NFL championship title.

 Despite Kemoeatu being released following the Super Bowl victory, Haloti Ngata took over as the starting defensive tackle, again limiting Cody's playing time.
 In 2013, Cody appeared in 12 games with 1 start making 15 tackles.

 On April 4, 2014, Cody was re-signed by the Ravens.
 He only appeared in one game in the 2014 season and did not record a single statistic that year.

 On January 23, 2015, the Ravens announced they had released Cody.